Bertverbeek4PS/bc2adls/SUPPORT.md

 # Support

-Please be aware that bc2adls is an experimental prototype which is not supported by the Dynamics 365 Business Central product group in Microsoft.
+Please be aware that bc2adls is an open source contribution which is not supported by the Dynamics 365 Business Central product group in Microsoft.
 You are welcome to use and build upon bc2adls, however, you are doing so at your own risk.
 As we are only a small group, our support on this tool is very limited.
 Please expect delays in responding to your queries or bugs.
 If the product group releases an officially supported data export feature, bc2adls will be deprecated.
 In that case, we will update this page to reflect this.